joshuageronimo/AutoLayout/README.md

 ## Features

+- App conforms to MVC pattern.
 - The app looks great with any iPhone screen sizes & orientation using AutoLayout.
 - Constraints & StackViews are implemented programmatically.
-- Can scroll through 4 pages vertically using a custom CollectionView (implemented programmatically)
+- Can scroll through 4 pages vertically using a custom CollectionView.